 In those scenarios where there are both an Iranian and a Syrian player, the Syrian player must ask the Iranian player’s permission (which the latter is at liberty to refuse) to move and fight with Hezbollah units that are stacked with Syrian units.

-militias are controlled by the Iranian player if they are stacked with Iranian or Lebanese units; they are controlled by the Iraqi player if they are stacked with Iraqi units; they are controlled by the Syrian player if they are stacked with Syrian units; they may never stack with Russian units.
+Shia militias are controlled by the Iranian player if they are stacked with Iranian or Lebanese units; they are controlled by the Iraqi player if they are stacked with Iraqi units; they are controlled by the Syrian player if they are stacked with Syrian units; they may never stack with Russian units.

 Russian units may not stack and fight with Iranian units, except in those scenarios where Iran and Russia are controlled by the same player.